 Go contactless for the cheapest fare

-10. Buses don't just offer a scenic way of getting around London – they're easy on the wallet too!
-A single fare costs just £1.50, while unlimited bus travel on a contactless card costs £4.50.
+- Buses don't just offer a scenic way of getting around London – they're easy on the wallet too!
+A single bus fare in London costs just £1.50, while unlimited bus travel on a contactless card costs £4.50 for the whole day.

-11. Make the most of the hopper fare, which allows you to make a second bus journey for free within an hour of travel.
+- Make the most of the Hopper fare, which allows you to make unlimited bus or tram journeys for free within an hour of travel.

-12. Travel outside of Zone 1 is cheaper in off-peak hours.
+- Travel outside of Zone 1 is cheaper during off-peak travel times in London.
 Save your pennies by avoiding travel between Monday and Friday from 6.30am to 9.30am, and 4pm to 7pm.